valerievandervorst/pimenta_readthedocs/docs/source/usage.rst

 Sample description
 ------------
-IF you want to give names to the different samples, you could create a sample description txt file.
+If you want to give names to the different samples, you could create a sample description txt file.
 It has the following format: ::
    ##BarcodeID;SampleName
    barcode01;Sample_1
    barcode02;Sample_2

-IF you want to use oldmode, this sampledescription is a requirement and also includes the markers used.
+If you want to use oldmode, this sampledescription is a requirement and also includes the markers used.
 example:
 ::
    ##BarcodeID;SampleName;DNAbarcodes